1909 British Columbia general election

 The first-past-the-post allocation of seats, combined with the multi-member constituencies in effect at the time, ensured that the Conservatives won with a lead of 34 seats, instead of only a lead of two seats that its proportion of the popular vote should have granted it.

+Two candidates campaigned in multiple ridings.
+McBride won in both Yale and Victoria City, while Oliver was defeated in Delta and Victoria City.